jeffpar/pcjs/software/pcx86/sw/misc/pcsig/1000-1999/DISK1413/index.md

 ### Directory of PC-SIG Library Disk #1413

-     Volume in drive A is DISK1413
+     Volume in drive A has no label
      Directory of A:\

     ALBUMS   REC      6000   1-20-88  12:12p